 Both tools serve a slightly different purpose.
 OBS is primarily a tool for recording images from various sources, which you customize on the virtual desktop and categorize into scenes.
 It can record a video to a local file and stream it, but it cannot provide a video conference.
 It wasn’t designed for that.

 In contrast, Zoom handles video conferencing perfectly.
 And to take advantage of OBS and at the same time provide an image for video call participants, I used an OBS plugin called Virtualcam (available for Windows only).
-It creates a virtual camera in Windows that transfers the virtual desktop from OBS to Zoom as if it were input from a regular webcam.
+It creates a virtual camera that transfers the virtual desktop from OBS to Zoom as if it were input from a regular webcam.
 In the latest versions of OBS, virtual camera support is already available directly in the software and also works on macOS and Linux.
 You don’t need to install anything.

 Preparation before the meeting